harshilhirani0007/harshilhirani0007/README.md

 ## 📚 **About Me**

 - 💻 I'm a full-stack developer specializing in the MERN stack and .NET technologies.
-- 📈 I'm also exploring software engineering principles and swing trading.
 - 🔧 Always eager to learn and solve real-world problems with code.

 ---